smastrom/react-rating/README.md

   return (
     <Rating
       onChange={handleChange} // 1.
-Execute the callback
+Callback is executed on selection
       value={state.rating} // 5.
 Your UI is updated!
     />
   );
 }
 ```

-You can check many different examples on the [Demo website](https://react-rating.onrender.com/).

 <br />